camera-mc-dev/mc_grabber/docs/chapters/session.md

 If you need to do more grabbing and want to stop the daemon to free up disk resources, start up the session manager and click the `Stop Daemon` button.
 The daemon will finish its current job and will then quit.
 (The `Stop Daemon` button basically creates a special job on the daemon's job list that tells it to quit.).

+If you run create jobs to debayer a session/trial/camera and there are already video outputs, the debayer tool will skip those files.